 Academic: 2201 (50% minimum), 3201 (60% minimum)

 III.
-Two Science courses:
+Three Science courses:

-Biology: 3201
+Biology: 2201 and 3201

 Chemistry: 3202

-2. Comprehensive Arts and Science (CAS) Transition
+2. College Transition (prior to 2024, students would have completed Comprehensive Arts and Science (CAS) Transition)

-Comprehensive Arts and Science (Transition) Certificate with the following courses:
+College Transition Certificate with the following courses:

-I. English (minimum 60%):
+i.
+English (minimum 60%):

 CM1060,